Share These Tips With Shoppers for a Healthy Heart

 Now let’s remind ourselves here, heart disease is largely preventable, through a healthy lifestyle including a variety of fruits and vegetables as well as staying active and maintaining meaningful relationships.

-SupermarketGuru’s healthy heart tips:
+SupermarketGuru’s healthy heart tips to share with shoppers:

-So what should your list include?
+So what should the list include for heart health?

 Heart healthy antioxidant rich foods include: tomatoes, oily fish (such as salmon and sardines), green tea, carrots, sweet potatoes, dark leafy greens, alfalfa sprouts, cocoa (dark chocolate), berries, apples, and whole-grains.
 Studies have shown that those who ate 5 or more servings of fruits and vegetables per day had a 39 percent lower risk of stroke than those who did not.